LibraryOfCongress/bagit-java/bagit/trunk/src/assembly/readme.txt

 RELEASE NOTES:
 Changes in 2.3:
-1. Implemented writer for depositing serialized bags using SWORD.
+1. Trial implementation of writer for depositing serialized bags using SWORD.
-2. Implemented writer for depositing unserialized bags using BOB.
+2. Trial implementation of writer for depositing unserialized bags using BOB.
+3. Implementation of writer for tar gz.
+4. Implementation of writer for tar bz2.
+5. Refactored commandline driver.
+6. Fixed bug in determining if bags are complete.

 Changes in 2.2:
 1. Fixed bug with Window filepaths.